Large language model: Agency

 An LLM is typically not an autonomous agent by itself, as it lacks the ability to interact with dynamic environments, recall past behaviors, and plan future actions.
 But it can be transformed into an agent by adding supporting elements: the role (profile) and the surrounding environment of an agent can be additional inputs to the LLM, while memory can be integrated as a tool or provided as additional input.
 Instructions and input patterns are used to make the LLM plan actions and tool use is used to potentially carry out these actions.

-The ReAct pattern, a portmanteau of reason and act, constructs an agent out of an LLM, using the LLM as a planner.
-The LLM is prompted to "think out loud".
-Specifically, the language model is prompted with a textual description of the environment, a goal, a list of possible actions, and a record of the actions and observations so far.
-It generates one or more thoughts before generating an action, which is then executed in the environment.

 In the DEPS ("describe, explain, plan and select") method, an LLM is first connected to the visual world via image descriptions.
 It is then prompted to produce plans for complex tasks and behaviors based on its pretrained knowledge and the environmental feedback it receives.

 The Reflexion method constructs an agent that learns over multiple episodes.
 At the end of each episode, the LLM is given the record of the episode, and prompted to think up "lessons learned", which would help it perform better at a subsequent episode.
 These "lessons learned" are stored as a form of long-term memory and given to the agent in the subsequent episodes.

 Monte Carlo tree search can use an LLM as rollout heuristic.
 When a programmatic world model is not available, an LLM can also be prompted with a description of the environment to act as world model.

-For open-ended exploration, an LLM can be used to score observations for their "interestingness", which can be used as a reward signal to guide a normal (non-LLM) reinforcement learning agent.
-Alternatively, it can propose increasingly difficult tasks for curriculum learning.
-Instead of outputting individual actions, an LLM planner can also construct "skills", or functions for complex action sequences.
-The skills can be stored and later invoked, allowing increasing levels of abstraction in planning.

 Multiple agents with memory can interact socially.

-Reasoning

-LLMs are conventionally trained to generate an output without generating intermediate steps.
-As a result, their performance tends to be subpar on complex questions requiring (at least in humans) intermediate steps of thought.
-Early research demonstrated that inserting intermediate "scratchpad" computations could improve performance on such tasks.
-Later methods overcame this deficiency more systematically by breaking tasks into smaller steps for the LLM, either manually or automatically.